chuma-okoli/chuma-okoli/README.md

 - 👋 Hi, I’m @chuma-okoli
-- 👀 I’m interested in software development (web)
+- 👀 I’m interested in software development
 - 🌱 Willing to add more knowledge
 - 💞️ I’m looking to collaborate on Web development.
 - 📫 Reach me on chuma.okoli@hotmail.com